 Once the croupier has released the ball, it usually takes around 10 seconds for the ball to drop into a pocket, although the speed of wheel and ball varies from croupier to croupier.

 When the ball stops, the dealer will call the number, the colour and if it’s odd or even.
-They’ll place a glass marker called a dolly on top of the winning number on the betting board, clear away the losing bets and pay out each player’s winning in turn.
+At a real roulette table, they’ll place a glass marker called a dolly on top of the winning number on the betting board, clear away the losing bets and pay out each player’s winning in turn.
+In land based roulette, the croupier will slide a bigger stack of chips over to you when you win, but in an online casino the winnings will just get added to your account balance.

 Roulette bet types